 THE SALMON SHOULD HAVE BEEN STORED AT -4 F/-20 C FOR AT LEAST 7 DAYS

-The acid from the lemon juice produces an effect of denaturation on the fish which is similar to cooking, even if it is not exactly the same thing.
+The acid from the lemon juice produces an effect of denaturation on the fish

 Ingredients

-- ¼ of red onion
+- Red onion

-- 1 not treated lemon
+- Non treated lemon

-- 2 tablespoon extra virgin olive oil
+- Extra virgin olive oil

 - Cut the salmon into small cubes with a sharp knife.

-- Chop a ¼ of a red onion very finely and add to the salmon
+- Chop a ¼ of a red onion very finely and add to the salmon cubes

-- Do the same with the cucumber, but first, remove the core with the seeds as it will make the tartare too watery.
+- Do the same with the cucumber, but first, remove the core with the seeds, as it will make the tartare too watery.

 - Let it rest for at least 30 minutes in the fridge